Chapter 41 — Epidemiology Health

 (NN) Rubella virus.

-(OO) Salmonella spp., the causes of salmonellosis.
+(OO) Salmonella spp., the causes of salmonellosis, s. typhi infection, and s. paratyphi infection.

 (PP) Shigella spp., the causes of shigellosis.